 This is merely the most recent example of law enforcement committing egregious acts on unarmed black people.
 NBA players are vehemently protesting police brutality whilst in the Orlando bubble.
 However, many players and staff alike feel they are capable of helping more.

 Raptors guard Fred VanVleet told reporters that simply wearing Black Lives Matter clothing will not result in any real change.
 He believes that the league needs to put pressure on the leaders of this country.
 Vanvleet thinks that a potential boycott could embolden the masses to rise up.

 Vanvleet Speaking Up

 Jacob Blake is a 29-year-old Black man that was shot multiple times by police.
 All of this ensued while trying to enter the side door of his car.
-His three children were in the vehicle, and video from the incident depict Blake being unarmed.
+His three children were in the vehicle, and the video from the incident depicts Blake being unarmed.
 A lawyer representing the Blake family told the New York Times that Blake was trying to assuage a confrontation between two women when police arrived at the scene.
 That same lawyer described Blake to be in serious condition.
-It will “take a miracle” for him to ever walk again.
+It will “take a miracle?”for him to ever walk again.